-The attached Arborist Report and Tree Protection and Removal Plan indicates that there are 60 non-exempt trees, of which 44 are proposed for removal.
-In addition, there are 7 significant non-Oregon Oak trees, of which none are proposed for removal.
+The attached Arborist Report and Tree Protection and Removal Plan indicates that there are 41 non-exempt trees, of which 35 are proposed for removal.
 There are no significant Oregon Oak trees on the site and no trees will be removed within the setback areas.
-Therefore, less than 75% of the existing trees will be removed.
+Since the proposed tree removal exceeds 75% by 4 trees, 8 mitigation trees are included with the attached Planting Plan (see Exhibit 4).